-Any student (9-11) can be exempt from one second semester exam if he/she has a 90 average for the course, has been absent from the class no more than 8 times (12 times for 2021/22) excused or unexcused, and has been tardy to school no more than 12 times for the year and has had infrequent or minor discipline problems.
-(For exam exemption purposes, tardies to school for a doctor's appointment will not count toward the total if a note from the doctor's office that includes the date and time of departure from the visit is provided.)
+Any student (9-11) can be exempt from one second semester exam if s/he has a 90 average for the course, and all exam requirements noted above for seniors apply.

+For exam exemption purposes, tardies to school for a doctor's appointment will not count toward the total if a note from the doctor's office that includes the date and time of departure from the visit is provided.